game-stop/veejay/veejay-current/veejay-server/doc/veejay-HOWTO.md

 ```
 $ tar -jxvf veejay-1.5.x.tar.bz2
 ```
+Veejay is divided in several packages.
+First you need the core libraries and veejay application.

-Change to the directory containing veejay's source's and configure the build:
+Change to the directory containing veejay's core source's and configure the build:
 ```
-$ cd veejay-1.5.x/veejay-current/veejay-server
+$ cd veejay-1.5.x/veejay-current/veejay-core

 $ ./configure
 ```
 On completion it will summarize the results of the `./configure` script.
 You can run `./configure --help` to view all configure options and tweak your installation.

-Now, you can start building veejay (using all cores)
+Now, you can start building the core library (using all cores)
 ```
 $ make -j$(nproc)
 ```
 Followed by
 ```
-# make install && ldconfig
+# sudo make install && sudo ldconfig
 ```

+Repeat the same process (appart `ldconfig`) for veejay-server and other needed packages.

-For **full installation instruction** please refer to this [documentation](./Installation.md)
+For **full installation instruction** please refer to [Installation.md](./Installation.md)

 <span id="3.3">3.3 Installing from repository</span>
 -------------------------------------------